wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 ## Cache: Array, Replacement, and Hash

 The next big topic is the cache, which is the central component of SST's memory hierarchy.
-SST decouples the organization and coherence aspects of a cache, and makes them into two largely independent parts.
+SST decouples the organization, operation, and coherence aspects of a cache, and makes them into three largely independent parts.
 In this section, we focus on cache organization, which includes the tag array, the replacement algorithm, and hash functions.